Projeto-Pindorama/mitzune/README.txt

 things.
 I just didn't ported Mitzune 100% for Korn Shell yet because of other things, such as getopt doesn't working the same.

-# Who can i blame for it?
+# Who can I blame for it?
 Me, Luiz Antonio (a.k.a takusuman).

+## Who wrote these libraries?
+errhand.shi was written entirely by me.
+As its name already says, it's meant to be a simple error handling library.
+It is meant to be used in Mitzune, but you can fork it and hack it to work as you want in your script (see "Hacking" above).

+posix-alt.shi, as I said below, was taken from my old, badly-written and defunct project, otto-pkg --- and, because of that, it isn't on MIT, but in the Caldera License --- and resurrected into something useful.
+It is a collection of copycenter-licensed (MIT, BSD etc) Shell functions from other hackers across the 'Net and, in majority, our own authoral work.
+Since this "read me" is somewhat also Mitzune's documentation, I'll credit everyone that some piece of work on it:
+• realpath(), timeout(), nproc() and n() by Luiz Antonio;
+• n() written originally by Luiz Antonio (as said above), rewritten from scratch (and fixed) by Caio Yoshimura in September 2021;
+• basename() and lines() also from Araps' pure-sh-bible;
+• lines() was incorporated by Caio Yoshimura, originally from Araps' pure-sh-bible, line counter fixed by Luiz Antonio in June 2021.

-# How can i share it?
+# How can I share it?
 This is under the MIT license, enjoy it. :^) lib/posix-alt.shi is licensed under Caldera License, as it was taken from otto-pkg, one of my first projects.

-Footnote[0]: "Mitzune" is a pun on the name "Mitsune", which is a character from Ken Akamatsu's "Love Hina".
+Footnote[0]: "Mitzune" is a pun on the name "Mitsune Konno", which is a character from Ken Akamatsu's "Love Hina".
 Mitsune is a beautiful young woman who have voluptuous foxy eyes, and a light brown, short/boyish (and somewhat fluffy) hair.
 She likes drinking sake, gambling and causing mischief when she's bored, but she never goes over the